Arcadian ecology: History

 The Arcadian standpoint has its roots in several historical and cultural traditions which have shaped the study of ecology.
-One of these such cultural traditions was the Renaissance, which cultivated the appreciation of landscape, wilderness, and nature.
+One of these cultural traditions was the Renaissance, which cultivated the appreciation of landscape, wilderness, and nature.
 Environmental sociologist Kris van Koppen underscores this point by arguing, "The social theories that belong to the arcadian approach are particularly orientated to the recognition, elaboration and extension of the intrinsic values of nature, as well as to the social organization of their preservation".

 Arcadian ecology can be understood by its contrasts with another prominent view, Imperial Ecology.
 Sociologists and historians define Imperial Ecology as the standpoint that nature is a force to be dominated in the quest for human convenience.
 It is in this difference that it can be clearly seen that the arcadian approach criticizes 'resourcism' and 'reductionism'.
 Therefore, sociologists and ecologists who subscribe to the notion of arcadian ecology view natural disasters like the Dust Bowl as stemming directly from conceptions of nature like imperial ecology.

 Within arcadian ecological thought, there has been a recent focus on the relationship between humans and animals.
 This comes primarily from Keith Tomas and his work Man and the Natural World: Changing Attitudes in England 1500–1800 published in 1983.
 This contribution began to highlight animal rights and the inhumane treatment of animals between 1500 and 1800.
 In a similar vein, Lynn White reflected on the shift from the biblical idea that animals were put on earth to serve man, to the realization that man must live in harmony with beast.